 2003-04 In 2003-04, the team tied a school record with 22 wins and advanced to the Second Round of the NCAA Tournament.
 In the first round, playing as the ninth seed in the Mideast Region, MU defeated Old Dominion, 67-64, as Christina Quaye hit the go-ahead layup with 5.8 seconds left.
 In the next game, the Golden Eagles gave the nation's No. 1 ranked team, Duke, all it could handle and opened the eyes of many around the country.

 The 2003-04 campaign was typical of the Terri Mitchell era.
 Offensively, the team was balanced, as eight different players led the team in scoring during a game over the course of the season.
 Games were won with defense and teamwork, as MU led Conference USA in scoring defense, yielding just 57.2 points per contest.

+The Early Days Prior to becoming head coach, Mitchell was an assistant for the Golden Eagles for five seasons.
+She was instrumental in recruiting Marquette's 1996-97 freshman class, which was ranked 12th in the nation by the Blue Star Index.
+Marquette posted an 87-61 record and made three postseason appearances during Mitchell's tenure as an assistant.
 A native of Harrisburg, Pa., Mitchell was a four-year letterwinner and team co-captain at Duquesne University.
 After an outstanding career with the Dukes, Mitchell graduated Cum Laude with a psychology degree in 1989.
 She began her coaching career serving as a graduate assistant at Arizona State during the 1989-90 season.